Incentive-Aware Models of Financial Networks: The Proposed Model

-A special case of the above is when all agents have the same covariance ($\Sigma_i=\Sigma$ for all $i\in[n]$).
-One example is when the risk of a contract is primarily counterparty risk (so $\Sigma_{i;jk}$ depends on $j$ and $k$, not $i$) and there is reliable public data on such risks (say, via credit rating agencies).
-We can then characterize the stable network as follows.
+Theorem~\ref{thm:stable} shows that a full-rank $Z_F$ is sufficient for the existence of a stable point (Appendix~\ref{appendix:example-thrm1} shows an example).
+Furthermore, when the $\Sigma_i$ are random variables, we give a simple sufficient condition that a stable point exists and is unique with probability $1$ (see Appendix \ref{appendix:stable-common}).
+Also, we provide closed-form formulas for the stable point when all agents have the same covariance ($\Sigma_i=\Sigma$ for all $i\in[n]$) (see Appendix \ref{appendix:stability:sharedSigma}).
+This occurs when the risk of a contract is primarily counterparty risk (so $\Sigma_{i;jk}$ depends on $j$ and $k$, not $i$) and there is reliable public data on such risks (say, via credit rating agencies).